Do Seniors over 60 need life insurance?

 For example, most companies will not issue a 30-year term policy to anyone over the age of 60.
 25-year term policies are available until your mid 60’s, and 20-year terms are available up to age 69.

-Here are a few common reasons to pick up life insurance in your 60s.
+Here are a few common reasons our clients pick up life insurance in their 60s.
+These may resonate with you and your family as well.

 People are working longer and longer, delaying their retirement past the normal age of 65.
 Many of them are happy to do so.
 92% of workers aged 65 and older are “moderately satisfied” or “extremely satisfied” with their jobs.

 If you are still working in your 60’s and your household depends on your income, you need life insurance.
 Term life insurance usually works great for this purpose, and you can choose a term that covers you until you plan to retire.

 If you died today, would your estate contain any business interests or real estate?
 If so, you might need life insurance.

 Both businesses and real estate have regular expenses and upkeep.
 It can take months to sell real estate (even in a hot market), and to sell a business it can take years.

 Our friends at the life insurance help desk note that life insurance can pay the expenses of the estate “while your family looks for a suitable buyer or business successor.”
 Since they do not have to rush into a sale, your family can take their time and get top dollar for your business.
 They can avoid a distressed “fire sale” by using life insurance.

-If you simply want to leave some money for your children, spouse or charity in a tax-efficient way, life insurance is a great way to do that.
+If you simply want to leave some money for your children, spouse or charity in a tax-efficient way, life insurance is a great way to do that (maybe the best).

 Since life insurance avoids the probate courts and the proceeds are usually tax-free to beneficiaries, this makes it the perfect vehicle for inheritance.